Synthetixio/SIPs/SIPS/sip-add_options_markets.md

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Synthetix currently exposes or the creations of new ones.-->
 Same technical spec as added for the COMP/LEND/KNC/REN addition, but for AKRO/AMPL/BAL/BZRX/MTA/RUNE/SWTH/YFI (couldnt find SIP for this to emulate, though)

+As an added technical requirement, capping all markets listed here at 25,000 sUSD total value.

 ### Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->